 Certain statements made in this Form 10-Q are "forward-looking statements."
 These statements involve known and unknown risks, uncertainties and other factors which may cause our actual results, performance, or achievements to be materially different from any future results, performances or achievements expressed or implied by the forward-looking statements.
-We use the words "anticipate", "believe", "could", "design," "estimate", "expect", "intend", "forecast," "goal," "may", "plan", "potential", "predict", "project", "should", "target," "will," "would" or the negatives or other tense of such terms and other similar expressions intended to identify forward-looking statements.
-Forward-looking statements relate to future events or future financial performance and involve known and unknown risks, uncertainties and other factors that may cause our actual results, levels of activity, performance, or achievements to be materially different from any future results, levels or activity, performance or achievements to be materially different from any future results, levels or activity, performance or achievements expressed or implied by these forward-looking statements.
+We use the words "anticipate", "believe", "could", "design", "estimate", "expect", "intend", "forecast", "goal", "may", "plan", "potential", "predict", "project", "should", "target," "will," "would" or the negatives or other tense of such terms and other similar expressions intended to identify forward-looking statements.
+Forward-looking statements relate to future events or future financial performance and involve known and unknown risks, uncertainties and other factors that may cause our actual results, levels of activity, performance, or achievements to be materially different from any future results, levels of activity, performance or achievements expressed or implied by these forward-looking statements.

 Our actual results could differ materially from those discussed in the forward-looking statements.
-Factors that could cause or contribute to such differences include but are not limited to those contained in the "Risk Factors" section of our Form 10-12G/A (the "Form 10-12G/A") and in our subsequent filings with the Securities and Exchange Commission.
+Factors that could cause or contribute to such differences include but are not limited to those contained in the "Risk Factors" section of our Annual Report on Form 10-K and in our subsequent filings with the Securities and Exchange Commission.

-The following is a discussion of the financial condition and results of operation of InnovaQor as of the date of this Form 10-Q. This discussion and analysis should be read in conjunction with InnovaQor's audited consolidated financial statements contained in the Form 10-12G/A and with our unaudited condensed consolidated financial statements, including the notes thereto, which are included elsewhere in this report.
+The following is a discussion of the financial condition and results of operation of InnovaQor as of the date of this Form 10-Q. This discussion and analysis should be read in conjunction with InnovaQor's audited consolidated financial statements contained in the Form 10-K and with our unaudited condensed consolidated financial statements, including the notes thereto, which are included elsewhere in this report.